 These days, Data sharing between companies has increased enormously.
 Numerous integration of applications has increased as well.
 The user interface uses various technologies, data formats, and protocols.
-Yet, integrating such applications is modelled in a customized way, concerning efficiency and support by automatic tests.
+Yet, integrating such applications is modeled in a customized way, concerning efficiency and support by automatic tests.

-For such standardized integration, Enterprise Integration Patterns (EIP) is used to document, implement, and define integration issues.
+For such standardized integration, Enterprise Integration Patterns (EIP) are used to document, implement, and define integration issues.
 Apache Camel came into existence to implement EIPs and provide customized, domain-specific language (DSL) to integrate applications easily.

 Apache Camel is an open-source integration framework depending on Enterprise Integration Patterns.
 It allows users to define mediation rules and routing in several specific languages, such as Java-based Spring, Blueprint XML, or Fluent API configuration files.

 Apache Camel executes EIPs and provides a standardized, internal Domain-specific language (DSL) to integrate applications.
 Hence, the framework can be deployed with several standalone Java applications and servers such as Tomcat, Wildfly, or fully-fledged enterprise service.

 The features of Apache Camel are as follows:

 Camel offers an extensive library of more than 80 components, and these components allow Camel to connect with transports, data formats, and use APIs.